 What is insert / over-moulding?

-Over-molding is the injection moulding process where one material (usually a TPE or plastic) is moulded onto a second material (plastic or metal).
+Over-molding is a type of injection moulding process where one material is moulded over another material.

-If material selection is done properly, the over moulded parts will form a strong bond with the plastic.
+Material selection is very important to achieve strong bonding between over molded parts.
 Primers and adhesives are also used to increase the bonding strength.

-What are the advantages of plastics over metals?
+What are the advantages of plastics compared to metals?

 - Lighter weight and improved ease of use.

-- Reduced manufacturing costs for high production rate.
+- Low manufacturing costs for high production rate.